paypal/gorealis/docs/using-the-sample-client.md

 ```

 ## Sample commands:
 These commands are set to run on a vagrant box.
-To be able to runt he docker compose
+To be able to run the docker compose
 executor examples, the vagrant box must be configured properly to use the docker compose executor.

 ### Thermos